-Canadian Natural’s goal has always been to run our business and run it well, executing on our projects and creating value for our shareholders.
-That is what we have focused on for the past twenty years, and it is what we continue to focus on.
+Canadian Natural’s goal is to run our business and run it well, executing on our projects and creating value for our shareholders.
+This has been our focus for the past twenty-five years, and it is what we continue to focus on going forward.
 Our asset base is strong and balanced.
 We have crude oil and natural gas conventional operations in domestic and international basins, along with a world class oil sands mining operation.

 Shallow gas basin of Alberta was the modern iteration of the Company’s birthplace and is still a major contributor to our success.
 Even in today’s world, conventional and shallow natural gas drilling can generate significant returns as we leverage our strong land position with new technology.